 The main deck consists of a roomy dining area, bar, and lounge with large panoramic picture windows, allowing guests to enjoy breathtaking views while they dine or relax at the bar.

-The lower accommodation is made up of 12 cabins, 4 singles and 8 doubles.
-Each cabin has its own private shower room, toilet, and port hole/window.
+The ship has 12 cabins, 4 singles and 8 doubles.
+Each cabin has its own private shower room, toilet, and porthole/window.
 No bunks!

 Rooms # 101, 102, 107, 108 (single private rooms with twin bed for one person)